-The application period for OpenCon 2016 on November 12-14 in Washington, DC is now open!
-The application is available at http://www.opencon2016.org/apply and includes the opportunity to apply for a travel scholarship.
-Applications will close on July 11th at 11:59pm U.S. Pacific Time.
+The application period for OpenCon 2017 on November 11-13 in Berlin is now open!
+The application is available at http://www.opencon2017.org/apply and includes the opportunity to apply for a travel scholarship.
+Applications will close on August 1st at 11:59pm U.S. Pacific Time.

 OpenCon seeks to bring together effective, engaged students and early career academic professionals from around the world to advance Open Access, Open Education, and Open Data—regardless of their ability to pay for travel costs.
-In OpenCon’s first two years, most attendees received full or partial scholarships to attend the conference.
+In OpenCon’s first three years, most invited attendees who required financial support received full or partial scholarships to attend the conference.
 For this reason, attendance at OpenCon is by application only.

-While attendance at the main conference in Washington, DC is by application only, everyone is invited to participate freely in the interactive webcast, OpenCon Live.
-OpenCon is also looking for partners to host local satellite events that combine some of the programming from the main conference with local presentations to advance the conversation around opening up research and education in your community.
-To express your interest in hosting a satellite event and get more information, visit http://www.opencon2016.org/satellite.
+While attendance at the main conference in Berlin is by application only, everyone is invited to participate freely in the interactive webcast, OpenCon 2017 Live.
+OpenCon is also looking for partners to host satellite events—meetings that combine themes from the global conference with local presentations, workshops, and discussions to advance the conversation around Open in your local community.
+In 2016, there were 28 OpenCon satellite events in twenty countries—all thanks to our incredible hosts, who included students, scientists, librarians, researchers, and advocates from around the world who are working hard to increase action around Open Access, Open Data, and Open Education.
+To express interest in hosting your own satellite event and get more information, please visit http://www.opencon2017.org/satellite.

-The meeting in Washington, DC serves as the centerpiece of a much larger network to foster initiatives and collaboration among the next generation across OpenCon’s issue areas.
-Become an active part of the community by joining our discussion list, tuning in for our monthly community calls and webcasts, or hosting an OpenCon satellite event in your community.
+The meeting in Berlin serves as the centerpiece of a much larger network to foster initiatives and collaboration among the next generation across OpenCon’s issue areas.
+We hope that you can become an active part of the community by joining our discussion list, tuning in for our monthly community calls, finding collaborators for Open projects, or hosting an OpenCon satellite event in your region.